allen-cell-animated/website-3d-cell-viewer/documentation/URL_SPEC.md

 bins, where the bin index `0` holds the minimum raw intensity value of the channel and the bin index `255` holds the maximum raw intensity value.
-Like any binned histogram, each bin can represent multiple values-- if there are more than 256 intensities in the channel, some bins will contain more than one intensity value.
+Like any binned histogram, each bin can represent multiple values-- if there are more than 256 intensities in the channel, values will be evenly distributed across bins.

 Certain properties like `cps` (control points), `rmp` (ramp), and `lut` (lookup table) directly reference these bin indices.